board Candidates [2026-2027]

 A CLAS alum from the Class of 1989, writer Suzanne Gannon is a born traveler and completer of three consecutive New York City Marathons.
 Prior to getting a byline, she racked up many miles as a marketer and corporate communicator in New York, Dallas, and San Francisco.
 In her current endeavor as The Essay Conqueror, Suzanne is coaching students who find themselves in the throes of the college- and grad school-application essay, a job in which she can fight, on a daily basis, to keep the art of writing alive in the age of AI.
 She is presently residing in Greenwich, four minutes by foot from the Metro-North station.
 She is a Trustee of her class.

-Suzanne has collaborated with the Alumni Association’s College Compass program for the last two years in educating the children of alumni about the significance of application essays.
+Suzanne has collaborated with the Alumni Association’s College Compass program for the last three years in educating the children of alumni about the significance of application essays.
 Suzanne is on the Steering Committee of Business Forum Breakfast, meeting monthly before the breakfast to help plan the month’s themes!

-2023–2025 Executive Director
+2025–2027 Executive Director